LinkSquares · Design Systems

 05 · Reflection

 By the time the system was running, my involvement in any given email had dropped to nothing.
-Engineering wrote the prompt.
-The generator composed the result.
+An engineer or PM wrote the prompt.
+The LLM composed the result from the system.
 The brand held.
 That was the design.

 The work doesn't show up as a beautiful single artifact.
 It shows up as the absence of friction across every team that ships email at the company.

 The system isn't finished.
 Engineering can still write off-system emails if they want to, and a few did.
 I'd occasionally find a one-off wonky subject line and have to point the engineer back to the styleguide.
-The pattern I built scales well within the existing 8 to 12 categories, but it's not yet a multiplier for net-new ones.
+The pattern scales well within the existing transactional categories, but it's not yet a multiplier for net-new ones.

-With another quarter, I'd add guardrails inside the generator: a check that flags when a requested email is too far off the existing patterns and routes it to a designer, plus a way for non-designers to add new templates through the generator itself.
+With another quarter, I'd build an actual generator UI on top of the system, with guardrails that flag when a requested email is too far off the existing patterns and route it to a designer, plus a way for non-designers to add new templates through the tool itself.
 The system is currently a multiplier for existing patterns.
 The next horizon is making it a multiplier for new ones.